 As a buyer, you typically make your decision to buy a property after a few short walk-throughs.
 This is definitely not enough time to analyze the home in its entirety, and you may not have the expertise to carry out such a task.
 When purchasing a home you want to have the peace of mind that the structure and systems are in good working condition.
 A home inspector is the best protection available.
 It gives you the opportunity to acquire as much knowledge as possible about the physical condition of the property.

-A typical home inspection usually takes around three hours to complete.
+A typical home inspection usually takes a couple of hours to complete.
 It is important that you are present during the home inspection as a good home inspector will educate you a lot about how things operate within the home and how to take care of them.

 During the home inspection, your home inspector will inform you of items that are not functioning properly, need to be changed/repaired, and even signs of past problems.
 They will also provide some estimations on the life expectancy of major components in the home such as the roof, furnace, and the air conditioner.